graceekyim/graceekyim.github.io/projects.md

 	<h4 class="muted">Description</h4>
 	<hr>
 	<p>
-		browsin' provides users with an efficient way to search streaming movies and shows based on their subscriptions to Netflix, Hulu Plus and HBO Go.
+		<em>browsin'</em> provides users with an efficient way to search streaming movies and shows based on their subscriptions to Netflix, Hulu Plus and HBO Go.
 Results are sorted by ratings collected from IMDB and Rotten Tomatoes, allowing users to immediately discover the highest-rated content available to them.
 	</p>
 	<h4 class="muted">Technologies</h4>
 	<hr>